Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 Very comfortable atmosphere, you were only nervous/uncomfortable if you made yourself that way.
 Very easy layout for the interview, no trick questions.

-Applicants commonly expressed dissatisfaction with robotic and nonchalant interviewers, lack of personalized feedback post-interview, and concerns about the extensive workload associated with medical school.
-Suggestions include encouraging interviewers to be more engaging and providing constructive feedback, as well as addressing the relevance of certain aspects of the curriculum to future practice.
+Applicants commonly expressed negative impressions of robot-like or nonchalant interviewers, lack of feedback post-interview, excessive workload in medical school, and the perceived irrelevance of certain topics taught in the curriculum.
+Suggestions include encouraging interviewers to be more engaging and providing constructive feedback to applicants, as well as evaluating and potentially revising the curriculum to focus on more practical and relevant knowledge.

 Nothing really, maybe how robot-like the interviewers were, they didnt really open up to me...